 - Talislanta features the matriarchal Danuvians, who have male harems.

 - Royal harems existed in quite a number of places, although the reality of them doesn't necessarily look much like their fictional depiction (i.e. this trope).
 For one thing, a classical harem in many places was more a general women's quarters than specifically a place for sex - women of all ages might be found there, including relatives.
 There might also be a lot of children about.
-The History Marches On page has an entry on the subject.
+The Dated History page has an entry on the subject.